-Upon receipt of transcript(s) a credit evaluation will determine eligibility for this option.
+A credit evaluation will determine eligibility for this option.

-Applicants to the 15 Month Option must have the following:

-- 56 credits of required general education and general elective courses. - All courses that meet a general education course and general elective course will be considered.
+Applicants to the 15-Month Option must have 56 credits of required general education and general elective courses.
+All courses that meet a general education course and general elective course will be considered.